codewizard13/ehw-tutwrk-dk-lamp/notes/main.md

 echo "\$fullUrl = $fullUrl<br>";
 ```

+!!! #GOTCHA: To center BODY tag, or any BLOCK element make sure margin left and right is set to auto AND you must give the element a width less that 100%

 ### VID: 43 - Hashing and de-hashing data using PHP
 ### VID: 44 - (UPDATED VIDEO IN DESC) How To Create A Login System In PHP For Beginners
 ### VID: 45 - What are arrays used for in PHP - PHP tutorial